 Children 2+ years (not more than 20 drops per ounce soap): basil, clary sage, ginger, juniper berry, lemongrass, lime, myrrh, parchouli, ylang ylang.

-Essential oils are not only added for their scent, but a slew of health benefits.
-While certain oils would be added for their cleansing properties, others can aid in relaxation/sleep, calming, skin irritations, etc.
+Essential oils are not only added for their scent, but for the slew of health benefits the provide.
+While certain oils would be added for their cleansing properties, others can aid in relaxation/sleep, calming, skin irritations, etc. If essential oils are added, please be sure not to get the soap in or near your baby’s eyes.